INSTALLATION GUIDE

 • 13A fused spur — 2.5mm² twin and earth from FCU to load.
 Suitable for socket outlets and higher-power fixed appliances.

 • 3A fused spur — 1.0mm² or 1.5mm² twin and earth or flex from FCU to load.
-Suitable for low-power fixed appliances: extractor fans, LED drivers, clocks, shavers, towel rails up to 700W.
+Suitable for low-power fixed appliances: extractor fans, LED drivers, clocks, shavers, towel rails — a 3A fuse at 230V limits the load to about 690W.

 • Unfused spur from 32A radial — 4mm² twin and earth (same as radial cable).